dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2017-12-25-wasb-logging.md

 By changing ``0.99`` to in above query to ``0.999`` or ``0.9999``, we can calcualte 99.9th or 99.99th percentile latency.
 We can combine the above queries to get a better picture of the requests success rates and latencies.

+## Analyzing storage performance of your big data workload

-While measuring storage latencies for individual queries are useful for debugging query performance, but if we want to get a more complete picture of storage and query engine performance on cloud, we should run industry standard benchmarks like [tpch](https://github.com/dharmeshkakadia/tpch-hdinsight) and [tpcds](https://github.com/dharmeshkakadia/tpcds-hdinsight) and see the storage reuqests numbers.
+While measuring storage latencies for individual queries are useful for debugging query performance, if we want to get a more complete picture of storage and query engine performance on cloud, we should run industry standard benchmarks like [tpch](https://github.com/dharmeshkakadia/tpch-hdinsight) and [tpcds](https://github.com/dharmeshkakadia/tpcds-hdinsight) and see the storage reuqests numbers.
 With little more [automation](https://github.com/hdinsight/HivePerformanceAutomation), we can generate the following summary of storage requests across different queries:

 **Query**|**operation\_type**|**count(*)**|**avg(end\_to\_end\_latency\_in\_ms)**|**min(end\_to\_end\_latency\_in\_ms)**|**max(end\_to\_end\_latency\_in\_ms)**|**avg(server\_latency\_in\_ms)**|**min(server\_latency\_in\_ms)**|**max(server\_latency\_in\_ms)**|**E2E99thP**|**E2E999thP**|**E2E9999thP**
 :-----:|:-----|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----: